When does a tooth extraction need to happen?

 After tooth extraction care:

 Home care after a tooth extraction is vitally important to good results.
-When a tooth is removed, a blood and tissue clot forms over the socket left behind, as part of your body’s natural healing process.
+When a tooth is removed, a blood clot and tissue clot forms over the socket left behind, as part of your body’s natural healing process.
 If the clot is disturbed during the short healing period, a very painful condition called dry socket can develop, impeding the proper healing of the socket.

 To avoid that outcome, patients should follow the aftercare instructions given by your dentist carefully and thoroughly.
 Some of those cautions in the first few days after an extraction include: